top of page

 Hi, my name is Erin Ewing (they/them).
 I am a certified Yoga Therapist (C-IAYT)* and Yoga Teacher with over 1000 hours of registered training, as well as a year of classical study and practice in India and Nepal.
 I fell in love with yoga in 2012 and it has been an incredible anchor and guiding path in my life ever since.

 I presently serve on the DEIA (Diversity, Equity, Inclusion, and Accessibility) Committee with IAYT (International Association of Yoga Therapists).
+I also serve as adjunct faculty on DEIA topics for Essential Yoga Therapy's yoga therapist training program

 Education Credentials